 - Reviews.
 Users can be allowed to write reviews after visiting a clinic and communicating with doctors.

 - Reports and analytics.
-Modern apps can provide extensive analytics based on the added medical data.
+Modern apps for the healthcare industry can provide extensive analytics based on the added medical data.

 Healthcare app development resembles the process of building any other custom software solution.
 Here is a list of the typical key steps.

 - Studying needs and defining goals.
-First of all, you need to understand the key idea of your project and the set of tasks your target audience will be able to fulfill with it.
+First of all, you need to understand the key idea of your healthcare mobile app development project and the set of tasks your target audience will be able to fulfill with it.